Sultan Djabir: Early years

 Around 1875, Bokoyo had to flee his father's residence and took refuge with Swa, son of Gaia, son of Gatanga, son of Ino, who kept him in detention for fear of his intrigues.

 Bokoyo escaped and settled in the territory of Gezere, a Nubian who represented the Sudanese slave trader Al-Zubayr Rahma Mansur.

-He took the Muslim name of Djabir (Note: "Djabir", "Gabir" or "Jabir" is an Arabic name meaning "comforter".), and travelled with Gezere to Khartoum.
+He took the Muslim name of Djabir, (Note: "Djabir", "Gabir" or "Jabir" is an Arabic name meaning "comforter".) and travelled with Gezere to Khartoum.

 He returned from Khartoum with the Arab Kabasi, then guided the Arab Alikobbo to the Bili River (Note: The Bili River flows from east to west between the Mbomou River and the Uelé River.
 The three rivers converge near Yakoma to form the Ubangi River.) basin and towards the lower Uelé River.

 In 1884 the agents of the Egyptian government withdrew to Bahr el Ghazal to support Frank Lupton, who was cut off by the Mahdists.

 Djabir followed Alikobbo part of the way, then took his people, arms and ammunition and installed himself between the Angoli river and the territory of Ngia, his brother.

 Abdallah, a lieutenant of Alikobbo, remained at Bomu.

 Djabir attacked and defeated him on the Dume River.

-Taking Adballah's arms, Djabir moved south and settled on the Zagiri and Mamboya, tributaries that enter the Uelé River from the north.
+Taking Abdallah's arms, Djabir moved south and settled on the Zagiri and Mamboya, tributaries that enter the Uelé River from the north.

 Sultan Rafai returned from Bahr el Ghazal where he had been fighting the Mahdists and settled at the Mago, downstream from Djabir.

 He did not trust Djabir, and imprisoned him for two years from 1886 to 1888.

 Djabir managed to escape, and after some maneuvering between the two sultans and their Arab allies Rafai moved to the north while Djabir contacted the Europeans at Basoko.